Hearts of Hospitality House

 Hearts of Hospitality House was founded in 1994 as the Ladies Auxiliary for Hospitality House.

 Kay Borkowski and her husband Frank moved to Boone in the fall of 1993 when Frank was named Chancellor at Appalachian State University.
-Prior to moving to Boone, Kay had been active with Metropolitan Ministries of Tampa, Fla., the organization serving those in need in Tampa.
+Prior to moving to Boone, Kay had been active with Metropolitan Ministries of Tampa, Florida, serving those in need in Tampa.
 Within a few short months of living in Boone, Kay was on the board of directors for Hospitality House and the LAMPLighters auxiliary of Metropolitan Ministries came to mind.
 Within a month, Kay gathered forty women at the chancellor’s house to discuss the possibility of forming a similar group to aid Hospitality House.

 Out of that meeting grew Hearts of Hospitality House.
 By the end of the next meeting there were thirty members, a full slate of officers and approved bylaws.
 Members immediately began discussing fundraising ideas.

 By 1994, a holiday ball was planned and held a few weeks before Christmas.
 The semi-formal event, featuring dining, dancing and silent auction, continued successfully for the next twelve years.
 In 2006, to capitalize on their name, auxiliary members opted to change to a Valentine’s event and introduced the “Hearts Ball.”
 This new event, featuring a Dancing with the Stars competition and sweetheart auction of romance packages, ran until 2010.

 For close to fifteen years, Hearts of Hospitality House served as the lone fundraising entity for Hospitality House, located at 302 W. King Street.
 If the house needed furniture, summon Hearts.
 If the refrigerator stopped working, call Hearts.
 When a client moved out and needed housewares, reach out to Hearts.

 Since 2011, when Hospitality House moved to 338 Brook Hollow Road, Hearts of Hospitality House has hosted a variety of fundraising events including fashion shows, golf tournaments and the annual Turkey Trot.
 Additionally, they provide the Bread of Life Community Kitchen dinner meal every fifth Friday and host monthly birthday parties for each of the children that call Hospitality House home.